writer/writer-framework/docs/docs/quickstart-tutorial.md

     number_of_points = int(state['number_of_points'])
     number_of_groups = int(state['number_of_groups'])
 ```
-In this example, we create a logistic regression, but the algorithm itself is not in the scope of this tutorial.
+In this example, we create a logistic regression visualisation, but the algorithm itself is not in the scope of this tutorial.
 So we will just use the basic function from the `scikit-learn` library.

 ```python
     X, y = make_blobs(